Glossary of real estate terms

 Freehold:

-An estate in fee simple, which continues for an indefinite period of time.
+An estate in fee simple, which continues for an indefinite period and grants the owner indefinite rights over both the land and any structures on it.

 Leasehold:

-You buy the right to own the home and lease the land for a certain time, usually with renewal rights every 21 years.
-Some leases vary and each should be investigated separately.
+You buy the right to own the home and lease the land for a specific period, usually with renewal options every 21 years.
+The person leasing the land typically pays ground rent to the landowner.
+Some leases vary, and each should be investigated separately.

 LIM Report (Land Information Memorandum):